 At the University of Newcastle we believe in giving all students the chance to achieve their dreams regardless of their background or experiences.

+Giving to a scholarship is so much more than financial support – it unlocks potential, gives encouragement and can profoundly impact a student's life.
 Being awarded a scholarship is also a validation of a student's ability.
 The recipient gains a sense of recognition which encourages not only a greater sense of self-confidence, but a genuine determination to strive for excellence in their academic study.

-The experience of receiving a scholarship for a disadvantaged student can, quite literally, be transformational.

-Donations to the University of Newcastle of $2.00 or more are tax deductible in Australia.
+The experience of receiving a scholarship for a disadvantaged student can, quite literally, be transformational.Eligible donations to the University of Newcastle of $2.00 or more are tax deductible in Australia.